pmem/run_qemu/README.md

 ## CXL Usage

 The script enables generating a sane QEMU commandline for instantiating a basic CXL topology.
 Since QEMU support for CXL isn't yet upstream, `--git-qemu` is additionally required.
 The CXL related options are:
-- `--cxl`: Enables a simple CXL toplogy with:
+- `--cxl`: Enables a simple CXL topology with:
   - single host bridge
     - 512M window size at 0x4c00000000
     - Bus #52